 Which services are currently supported?

-SharedCount has been around since 2010, and we didn't have the forethought to version our API to allow for removal of sites that we discontinue.
+SharedCount has been around since 2010, we currently version our API to periodically update the current supported APIs.

 As of April 2017, the following is the status of the networks we've ever queried.: